 When the Eriksons relocated to California in 1939, he worked with the Institute of Child Welfare in California and served on the faculty of the University of California at Berkeley and San Francisco.
 He continued studying Native American children, and he worked closely with the Yurok tribe.
 Erikson remained on faculty at the University of California until 1951, when he was required to sign a loyalty oath claiming he was not a Communist.
 Erikson refused to sign the oath based on First Amendment grounds, even though he was not a Communist, and he was subsequently forced to resign from the university.
 Erikson returned to Massachusetts, where he continued to focus his attention on emotionally challenged youth at the Austin Riggs Center.
 Erikson finished his professional career with a final stint as a professor of human development at Harvard, while he continued to conduct behavioral research and publish essays.
 Erikson passed away in Massachusetts in 1994.

 Contribution to Psychology

-Erikson impacted psychological theories by expanding upon Freud’s original five stages of development.
-He believed that each person progressed through eight, and ultimately nine (added by his widow), stages of development throughout their lives.
-Erikson’s theories were founded on the premise that environment played a major role in self-awareness, adjustment, human development, and identity.
-His belief in the Life Cycle later won him a Pulitzer Prize and a National Book Award.
-He was selected for the Jefferson Lecture and recognized for his achievement in the area of humanities.
+Erikson impacted psychological theories by expanding upon Sigmund Freud’s original five stages of development.
+Pioneering the study of the life cycle, Erikson believed that each person progressed through eight stages of development.
+Erikson emphasized that the environment played a major role in self-awareness, adjustment, human development, and identity.

 Quote by Erik Erikson